bettercallshao/kwt/README.md

     value: CAD,GBP
 ```

-Add to this file or create more YAMLs in `$HOME/.kwt/menus/` to add more commands.
+Add to this file or create more YAMLs in `$HOME/.kwt/` to add more commands.
+If some commands should only be available locally in a specific cwd, add the YAML in `$CWD/.kwt/`.

 ## Web interface